 Retail technology is truly a win-win situation for both parties–consumers enjoy a more positive shopping experience, and retailers are enjoying deeper data than they’ve ever had before.

 Retailers also hope to incorporate laser and motion sensors throughout the store to help them detect which products consumers are picking up, and whether or not they follow through with the purchase.
-The concept allows retailers to take personal marketing to a whole new level, and actually create a unique experience for each shopper.
+The concept allows retailers to take personal marketing to a whole new level, and create a unique experience for each shopper.

-As these models are tested out, retailers hope to continue developing their level of sophistication, so that they can give personal greetings to shoppers according to their age and gender through facial recognition, and even go as far as suggesting outfit options to shoppers.
+The idea has been tossed around for decades, but retailers are finally starting to test interactive robots in stores.
+As these models are still tested out, retailers hope to continue developing their level of sophistication, so that they can give personal greetings to shoppers according to their age and gender, and even go as far as suggesting outfit options to shoppers.

 Talk about service.

-Virtual and Augmented Reality
+Virtual and augmented reality

 Virtual and augmented reality (VR and AR) have been major topics within the technology industry over the past years, and its benefits in retail are becoming more apparent as retailers experiment in-store.

 Retailers like Home Depot already rolled out augmented reality capabilities that allows consumers to try products before buying them.
 IKEA's AR furniture app lets you preview an entire room, enabling consumers to visualize how their potential choices might look in their home.
 Italian luxury fashion brand Gucci launched an AR app, which allows customers to virtually try on 19 pairs of Gucci sneakers.